Cuprum77/BananaBoard/README.md

 # BananaBoard
 ## Project description
 The BananaBoard is a solution to a problem of hooking up power supplies with standard 4mm Banana Plugs to Breadboards.
-It was based on the idea of not having to own multiple cables and being easier to use than 4mm Banana Plug to Alligator clips and more reliable than the 4mm Banana Plug to 2.54mm Pin header cables.
+It was based on the idea of not having to own multiple cables and being easier to use, rather than relying on 4mm Banana Plug to Alligator clips or the 4mm Banana Plug to 2.54mm Pin header cables.

 ![alt text][trio]

+## Polarity
+This is a prototype of an idea I had for a different project in the future, and thus lacks polarity indicators on both sides.
+There are indicators on the bottom, which *should* have been the top, although I personally prefer the artwork over the simplistic design.

+**However**, the PCB itself is not polarized and does __not care__ if you connect it backwards!

+![alt text][pinout]
+Example on suggested polarity

 ## Design
 The PCB itself is designed around the [Keystone Electronics 575-4](https://www.keyelco.com/product.cfm/product_id/2379) Banana Plug sockets.